mModule/guide_hma/README.md

 - [Backup and Restore HMA settings](BackupAndRestore.md)

 ## Notes
+<b>Note: Please consider any mention of HMA to also interchangeably refer to HMAL (Hide My App List, PumPCins fork)</b>

 <b>This guide is for Hide My Applist v3.x</b>
 >1.
 It is now <b>safe</b> to use the downloader in <i>LSPosed Manager</i> to download/update HMA.<br>
 <i>(When this guide was originally posted LSPosed was only serving v2.x builds as v3.x were still in beta)</i><br>